 PageCrawl

-Best for: Flexible monitoring of any e-commerce website with custom tracking, cross-retailer product comparison, and AI-powered change analysis
+Best for: Flexible monitoring across e-commerce websites with custom tracking, cross-retailer product comparison, and AI-powered change analysis

-PageCrawl monitors any website for changes, making it adaptable to virtually any e-commerce monitoring scenario.
-Unlike tools that only work with specific marketplaces, PageCrawl works with any site that has a public URL: Amazon, Walmart, Shopify stores, custom e-commerce platforms, wholesale portals, and niche marketplaces.
+PageCrawl monitors web pages for changes, making it adaptable to most e-commerce monitoring scenarios.
+Unlike tools that only work with specific marketplaces, PageCrawl works across Amazon, Walmart, Shopify stores, custom e-commerce platforms, wholesale portals, and niche marketplaces.

-What sets PageCrawl apart for e-commerce is its cross-retailer product comparison feature.
-Add the same product from Amazon, Walmart, Best Buy, and Target, and PageCrawl automatically recognizes they are the same product, groups them together, and shows you a side-by-side price comparison.
-You can set alerts for when a specific store becomes the cheapest, when the price gap between retailers gets too large, or when any store in the group changes price.
+What sets PageCrawl apart for e-commerce is its cross-retailer product comparison approach.
+By default you monitor each retailer's product page with price tracking and view them together in your dashboard, comparing prices across Amazon, Walmart, Best Buy, and Target side by side.
+PageCrawl can also automatically recognize that those listings are the same product, group them together, and alert you when a specific store becomes the cheapest, when the price gap between retailers gets too large, or when any store in the group changes price.
+This automatic grouping is a custom capability you can ask us to enable for your account.

 Key features: